-“The funny thing is he wishes it was even more military, if that’s possible” said his mother, Diedre.
-“When we were making a decision on where he would go to school, Tyler instantly chose Farragut once he saw it online because of the military structure.
+“The funny thing is he wishes it was even more prep school, if that’s possible” said his mother, Diedre.
+“When we were making a decision on where he would go to school, Tyler instantly chose Farragut once he saw it online because of the prep school structure.
 Then, we visited the school and took a tour, he said, ‘That’s where I want to go to school.’”

-Tyler is somewhat impatient to get to Upper School, where students are called cadets and are required to wear military uniforms.
+Tyler is somewhat impatient to get to Upper School, where students are called cadets and are required to wear prep school uniforms.

 “I look around and see them walking from class to class and I can’t wait to be doing that,” said Tyler, who has been heavily involved in the Lower School extracurricular club called Naval Pride and Traditions.
 “That’s one of the coolest things about this school.
 We also get to interact with the older students who help us in sports and academics.”